alastairbassett/cinema-tickets-java/README.md

 ### Assumptions:

-- As infants will be sitting on an adult's lap, the assumption has been made that there must be at least one adult ticket purchase per infant ticket.
+- As an infant will be sitting on an adult's lap, the assumption has been made that there must be at least one adult ticket purchase per infant ticket.
 - Due to the assumption that the `TicketPaymentService` and `SeatReservationService` will work correctly every time they are called, no rollback mechanism has been included for cases such as a payment going through but the seat being